arh-eu/gds-jdbc-driver/README.md

 If you need help on how to use JDBC drivers, check out the [official Java™ tutorials](https://docs.oracle.com/javase/tutorial/jdbc/).

-The commonly used Java interfaces and their implementations are the following:
+The commonly used Java interfaces, and their implementations are the following:

 | Interface | Implemented in |
 | --- | --- |